kvalle/writings/original-lisp.md

 ### Evaluating `lambda` application

 In the example above, `pair` is looked up in the environment and a new s-expression is evaluated.
 This new expression holds a function rather than an atom as the first element.
-Thus, the first element looks something like `(lambda (list of parameters) body)`.
-The rest of the elements in `e` are the arguments to the function.
+(Actually, it holds a `label` with a function, but the `label` is stripped away in an intermediate step as explained bellow.)
+Thus, we end up evaluating an expression where the first element looks something like `(lambda (list of parameters) body)`.
+The rest of the elements in `exp` are the arguments to the function.
 The `apply` function evaluates such expressions.

 ```python
 def apply(exp, env):